musezhang/myfalcon/README.md

 ## First of all
-This is a custom edistion falcon-dashboard of my.
+This is a custom edistion falcon-dashboard of mine.
 ## Introduction

 dashboard is the Open-Falcon unified default forntend component, including: